Derrickkip/Ride-My-Way/README.md

 4. Create a virtual environment `python3 -m venv venv`
 5. Activate the virtual environment `source venv/bin/activate`
 6. Install requirements `pip install -r requirements.txt` This should install all dependancies including flask
-7. Create a `.env` file
+7. Create a `.env` file in the root folder
 8. Copy the contents of `.env.sample` into `.env`
+9. Create a postgres database
-9. Replace the urls in the env with relevant database urls
+9. Replace the urls in the `.env` with the database url you just created
 10. In the terminal run `source .env` to export the settings
 11. Now Run the app `python server.py`